unpc2026/diaryasprogrammer/README.md

 # 🧪 Understanding Checks Protocol

-Understanding checks are a validation mechanism for determining whether I can independently use the conceptual model to reason about a concept and predict its consequences.
+Understanding checks are a validation mechanism used to determine whether I am able to independently use the conceptual model to understand a concept and predict its consequences.

 Use understanding checks when they are pedagogically useful for validating conceptual mastery, particularly when: